 Any living space requires upkeep, but less space means less time spent cleaning and tidying.
 Chores don't feel overwhelming, so it's easy to keep up with them.
 Vacuuming takes less than 20 minutes, and caring for a mini garden on a balcony may be pure joy compared to mowing, watering, pruning, weeding, fertilizing, and raking an entire yard.

-Some people love working on their house, but if that's not how you want to spend your weekends, vacations, and extra money, apartment living frees you from the obligations of home ownership.
+Some people love working on their house, but if that's not how you want to spend your weekends, vacations, and all your extra money, apartment living frees you from the obligations (and temptations!) of home ownership.
 It's not lazy, it's an intentional choice to focus on other things.

 3. Less clutter